Biography: Jyuji D. Hewitt

 August 6, 2013

-Jyuji D. Hewitt became Deputy Director, U.S. Army Research, Development and Engineering Command on July 14, 2013.
+Jyuji D. Hewitt became the executive deputy to the commanding general, U.S. Army Research, Development and Engineering Command on July 14, 2013.

 Before assuming his position at RDECOM, Hewitt served as Executive Director for Support, Office of Security Cooperation-Iraq in Baghdad, Iraq.
 Also, he was Deputy to the Commander and Executive Director for Ammunition, U.S. Army Joint Munitions Command, Rock Island Arsenal, Ill.
 The Army selected him for the Senior Executive Service in January 2007.